Residencies

 at the Druvi de Saram House

 Residency: The Geoffrey Bawa Trust Residencies Programme is directed towards creative individuals with a disciplinary focus in Writing, Photography, Music, and/or Performance.
-It offers the opportunity to live and work at the de Saram house for a period between a minimum of two weeks to a maximum of three months between April and October each year.
+It offers a self-directed opportunity to live and work at the de Saram house for a period between a minimum of two weeks to a maximum of three months between April and October each year.

 Location: We encourage residents to use the location of the de Saram house as a starting point for understanding Geoffrey Bawa’s practice within the context of the city.
 Embedded within Colombo’s urban fabric, several key buildings—including Bawa’s residence in Colombo, the National Museum, the Sapumal Foundation, and the Museum of Modern and Contemporary Art Sri Lanka—are conveniently positioned in close proximity to the house.